inoyoh/BHA5/_posts/2018-02-10-definition_of_death.md

 I think there is third point of death.<br>
-It is death of cell.<br>
+It is "death of cell".<br>
-I'm interested in when cell is dead?, which part of cell live longest?, how cell will die?<br>
+I'm interested in when cell will be dead?, which part of cell will live longest?, how cell will die?<br>
 also I'm interested in visualization, death of cell.<br>
 That is really last death.<br>